1 Samuel 29: Achish sends David back to Ziklag (29:6–11)

-Pressured by other Philistine leaders, Achish was compelled to send David back to Ziklag, although he had never personally doubted David's loyalty, even found David faultless, honest, blameless 'as an angel of God' (verses 3, 6–7, 9–10).
-David declared his innocence to Achish and obeyed the command to return home, therefore saved from having to participate in the death of Saul and Jonathan.
+Pressured by other Philistine leaders, Achish was compelled to send David back to Ziklag.
+However, he had never personally doubted David's loyalty; he even found David faultless, honest, blameless, "as an angel of God" (verses 3, 6–7, 9–10).
+David declared his innocence to Achish and obeyed the command to return home, thereby sparing himself from participating in the deaths of Saul and Jonathan.

 Verse 10

-[Achish said to David] "Now therefore, rise early in the morning with your master’s servants who have come with you.
+"Now, therefore, rise early in the morning with your master's servants who have come with you.
 And as soon as you are up early in the morning and have light, depart."